Using Voice Menus to Make a Directory

 2) If you do not have any voice menus in your account, you’ll be taken directly to a setup page.
 Otherwise, click New Voice Menu in the upper right of the page.

-3) On the setup page, enter a name for the menu.
+3) Enter a name for the menu.

 4) Go through the optional features in this section.